 Il 6 maggio 1085, dopo un breve assedio, l’antica capitale visigota di Toledo, inglobata nel dominio andaluso fin dal 711, si arrese alle truppe di Alfonso VI di Castiglia, che prese possesso della città il 25 maggio.
 Città di frontiera, tra il mondo islamico degli almohadi e degli almoravidi e un mondo latino in cerca di un riscatto politico, spirituale e culturale rispetto all’altra sponda del Mediterraneo, Toledo visse nel dodicesimo secolo un periodo di fioritura sociale e scientifica molto particolare e pressoché unico nella sua storia.
 Caratteristica principale e condizione materiale per un simile sviluppo fu un melting pot culturale, formato dalla coabitazione e collaborazione tra mozarabi, musulmani, ebrei e cattolici: questo crogiuolo interculturale, favorito da un’amministrazione cittadina ancora tollerante, costituisce una sorta di unicum nella storia d’Europa.
 Perciò non sorprende che Toledo divenga, nella seconda metà del XII secolo, il fulcro di quel movimento di traduzione dall’arabo al latino che condusse alla “svolta aristotelica” del secolo successivo, traduzioni realizzate tramite la stretta collaborazione tra individui appartenenti a religioni e culture diverse, ma uniti dalla comune credenza in una validità universale del sapere scientifico e filosofico.
 In questo contributo tratteremo inizialmente della storia del XII secolo toledano, dei principali problemi affrontati nell’assimilazione della città al regno di Castiglia, e specialmente quelli relativi alla convivenza con la popolazione musulmana e mozarabica.
 In secondo luogo, passeremo all’analisi specifica delle condizioni che resero possibile il movimento di traduzione dall’arabo, colto come principale manifestazione delle peculiarità della società toledana (ma con uno sguardo anche alle altre esperienze di traduzione, sottolineandone le differenze), esaminandone personaggi, metodologie e lavori, per concludere con alcune brevi riflessioni sull’impatto dirimente di queste traduzioni per la storia del pensiero e della cultura europei.

-Workshop: 12th- and 13th-Century Attempts to Translate Muslim and Jewish Texts into Latin, Ruhr-Universität Bochum, Bochum (Germany), 19 March 2013.
+Conference: 12th- and 13th-Century Attempts to Translate Muslim and Jewish Texts into Latin.
+Ruhr-Universität Bochum, Bochum (DE), 19 March 2013.

 In this paper I focus on Gundissalinus’s translation activity and his main metaphysical treatise, the De processione mundi, examining a particular aspect of Gundissalinus’s double work as philosopher and translator, that is, the textual relation between his translation of Avicenna’s Liber de philosophia prima and the excerpts and quotations of that treatise that Gundissalinus presents in the De processione mundi following what I call an ‘alteration strategy’ aimed at the doctrinal insertion of Avicenna’s theories into the new metaphysical perspective exposed by Gundissalinus.
 In particular, we will examine how Gundissalinus’s ‘alteration strategy’ leads to a different theoretical comprehension of Avicenna’s ontology presented in Liber de philosophia prima, I, 6-7.

-VI Congreso Internacional Iberoamericano de la Sociedad de Filosofía Medieval De natura, Universidad de Salamanca, Salamanca (Spain), 4 December 2012.
+VI Congreso Internacional Iberoamericano de la Sociedad de Filosofía Medieval: De natura.
+Universidad de Salamanca, Salamanca (ES), 4 December 2012.

 Il De processione mundi di Dominicus Gundissalinus propone una struttura cosmogonica e ontologica incentrata sulla dottrina dell’essere necessario di Dio in opposizione all’essere possibile delle creature, proponendo una versione corretta dell’ilemorfismo universale gabiroliano.
 In questa processione cosmogonica, la causalità divina si esplica nei due distinti piani di realtà – ontologico e ontico – come creatio, compositio e generatio.
 La trattazione gundissaliniana della causa non si esaurisce però del tutto nella dottrina delle tre causazioni recepita da Ermanno di Carinzia: nel trattato possiamo infatti rintracciare alcuni riferimenti alla teoria numerologica che a prima vista risultano abbastanza oscuri, ma che si rivelano di notevole interesse ad un esame più attento.